-Megan Wright graduated from MSU in 2018 with a B.S. in Psychology and now works as a Lab Manager in the Clinical Psychophysiology Lab.
+Megan Wright graduated from MSU in 2018 with a B.S. in Psychology and took a job as a Lab Manager in the Clinical Psychophysiology Lab.
 As an undergraduate research assistant in the Family Stress Lab, Megan won a Summer 2016 College of Social Science Provost’s Undergraduate Research Initiative Award to support her work in the Family Stress Lab.
 She presented a poster on hardiness, a positive dispositional trait, at the 2017 Society for Personality and Social Psychology (SPSP) Convention.
 Megan won a competitive Undergraduate Registration Award from SPSP and a travel fund award from the College of Social Science to support her attendance at SPSP.

 Feeha Hasan was an undergraduate research assistant in the Family Stress Lab from 2015-2018.
 She studied Interdisciplinary Studies and Arabic at MSU and graduated in 2018.
 After graduating from MSU she went on to pursue a Masters degree in Interdisciplinary Sciences at Touro College in New York and then intends to pursue a medical degree.

 Patrick Dery was a research assistant in the FSL from 2015-2019.
 He graduated with a degree in Human Biology in the College of Natural Science.
 Patrick will begin medical school at Wayne State University in 2020.
 He hopes to become a psychiatrist and work with children and teens with eating disorders.

 Katie Iandoli graduated with a Bachelor of Science in Psychology with a minor in Health Promotions in the spring of 2019.
 Katie began working towards a doctorate in occupational therapy at Boston University in 2019.